 paper liners or lightly butter the muffin cups or spray them with a non stick vegetable spray.

 the eggs with the milk and vanilla extract.

 mixing bowl, whisk the flour with the sugar, baking powder, salt, and ground

-Cut the butter into small pieces and blend into the flour mixture with a pastry
+Cut the butter into the flour mixture with a pastry

-one cup of the mixture and set aside in a separate bowl to make the streusel topping.
+one cup (150 grams) of the mixture and set aside in a separate bowl to make the streusel topping.

 To the remaining muffin batter, gently